 Decision makers will need to develop adaptation strategies based on area, type of property, and other factors.
-Key adaptation strategies are protection, accommodation, planned retreat, and preservation [22] (Figure 7).
+Key adaptation strategies are protection, accommodation, planned retreat, and preservation [4] (Figure 11).
 Decision makers may choose protection as a strategy, armoring critical infrastructure as a response to SLR despite detrimental environmental impacts.
 In rural areas where development is sparse, a strategy of planned retreat may be feasible relocating structures upland.
 These adaptation strategies are not mutually exclusive and could be applied together or differently depending on localized vulnerability and the physical, environmental and socioeconomic setting.
-A variety of tools are needed to adapt to SLR [23] (Table 2).
+A variety of tools are needed to adapt to SLR [3] (Table 2).
 The effectiveness of each tool must be carefully evaluated comparing advantages and disadvantages in achieving the overall adaptation strategy.
+Throughout the State, communities, organizations, and agencies are examining the risks posed by climate change and identifying and implementing actions to address these risks.
+These stories are in the process of being documented to share across the State.

 Figure 11.
-Adaptation tools and decision-making considerations [22]
+Adaptation tools and decision-making considerations [4]